GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 The business success definition can be a lot of things depending on your
 activity:

-* users spending more time on your service
+* Users spending more time on your service
-* reduced bounce rates for your leads
+* Reduced bounce rates for your leads
-* improved conversion rates
+* Improved conversion rates
-* more returning visitors
+* More returning visitors

 Most PWA projects result in a higher mobile conversion rate, and you can learn more from the numerous [PWA case studies][pwa-case-studies].
 Depending